airswidjaja/Too-Risky/README.md

 As of 14 August 3:52 and 37 seconds this program has been discontinued.

-You can email me about the project with this email address: adrian.marcus.widjaja@gmail.com.
-If you spam, you're putting yourself at risk of a very angry Adrian.
-You could say, spamming me is TOO RISKY.
-Ho ho ho.

 Thanks.

-- Adrian Widjaja, lead and only developer of Too Risky.
+- Adrian, lead and only developer of Too Risky.

 #imaloner